-If not managed properly, Email can consume a lot of our productive time.
+If not appropriately managed, Email can consume a lot of our productive time.
 Email management is necessary, but a painful thing to do.
 The adoption of virtual assistants for email management has been an increasing practice, making leading email clients such as Gmail release features such as Gmail delegation.
 These functionalities allow executives to provide assistant with access to their inbox, outsourcing part of the email management burden.

 However, you need to use this powerful practice carefully to avoid backfiring.

 If you are considering – or is already – engaging with a virtual assistant to improve email productivity, read this article.
 These are our recommendations for best practices on when and how to do it the most efficient way.

 Define what emails to delegate